Dreaming381/Latios-Framework/Documentation~/Latios Framework.md

-#Latios Framework Documentation
-Oh hi!
+\#Latios Framework Documentation Oh hi!

-The documention is organized by subfolder for each package.
+The documentation is organized by subfolder for each package.

 If you are completely new and need a suggestion where to start, check out Core.